 - To burn off a pound of fat, you need to use 3,000 calories

 - At 400 calories per hour, you need to cycle for 7.5 hours to burn 3,000 calories

 - To lose 2 pounds per month, aim to cycle 15 hours per month, or 3.75 hours per week.

 Next, refer to one of our cycling training programs and plan how you will put in those hours.
 Hint: it is actually very simple.
 In a nutshell, you will start off with moderate paced rides, and then later add in some interval training as well.
 The slideshow below highlights our best posts about cycling training plans.
 Just click on a slide to go to that post.
 I highly recommend our Complete Bike Training Plan, which has all the information you need in one place.
-You will notice that all these plans include a recommendation to also do some strength training two to three times a week – for balance, and also to ensure that you lose fat, not muscle.
+You will notice that all these plans include a recommendation to also do some strength training – for balance, and also to ensure that you lose fat, not muscle.

 Of course, human beings are a lot more complex than pocket calculators, as everyone who has ever tried to lose weight knows only too well.
 Sometimes the math just does not work out that tidily.
 However, rest assured that if you add 15 hours of cycling to your month, and also make a few sensible adjustments to your diet, you are certain to experience positive changes to your health, which will most likely include achieving the weight loss goals we mentioned.
 Always remember that losing even 5% of your body weight has significant positive impacts on your health, including improvements in blood pressure.
 And a combination of regular exercise, plus eating more lean protein and vegetables and less sugar, and eating frequent small meals, is certain to make you healthier.

 If you are starting out as a very heavy person, make sure you get a bike that is robust enough for you.
 A light-weight racer would not be the best bike to start out on.
 A mountain bike or a hybrid would be a better choice.
 Here’s a guide to choosing the right bike.